top of page

 Practicalities:

-• Grocery: no supermarkets are available on this stage.
+• Grocery: no supermarket is available on this stage, closest is in Mårup.

 • Restaurants: several restaurants in Nordby.